Brian DeVore Consulting

 Disaster recovery plan with documented RTO/RPO

-Documented step-by-step response procedures for your most common failure modes — so anyone on the team can execute them.
+Documented response procedures for your highest-priority failure modes — focused on the five scenarios that matter most first.

 On-call structure and escalation paths